PeronGH/comp337-revision/classtest.md

 - **Computation:**
   - (square matrix only) If $\det(A) \neq 0$, the rank is the size of the matrix.
-  - (quick path) identify Rows that are linearly independant, which gives the minium value of the rank.
+  - (quick path) identify Rows that are linearly independent, which gives the minimum value of the rank.
   - Gaussian Elimination to row-echelon form, then count non-zero rows.
   - Operations of **Gaussian Elimination**:
     1. Swapping two rows.